Windows CE: History

 Devices of the time mainly had 480×240 pixel displays with the exception of the Hewlett-Packard 'Palmtop PC' which had a 640×240 display.
 Each window took over the full display.
 Navigation was done by tapping or double tapping on an item.
 A contextual menu was also available by the user pressing the ALT key and tapping on the screen.
-Windows CE 1.0 did not include a cascading Start menu, although Windows 95 and Windows NT 4.0 did.
-Microsoft released the Windows CE 1.0 Power Toys that included a cascading menu icon that appeared in the system tray.
-Also bundled were several other utilities, most notable were a sound applet for the system tray, enabling the user to quickly mute or unmute their device or adjust the volume and a 'pocket' version of Paint.
+Windows CE 1.0 did not include a cascading Start menu, unlike Windows 95 and Windows NT 4.0, though Microsoft later released the Windows CE 1.0 Power Toys that included a cascading menu icon that appeared in the system tray; also bundled were several other utilities, most notable were a sound applet for the system tray, enabling the user to quickly mute or unmute their device or adjust the volume and a 'pocket' version of Paint.

 The release of Windows CE 2.0 was well received.
 Microsoft learned its lessons from consumer feedback of Windows CE 1.0 and made many improvements to the operating system.
 The Start menu was a cascading menu, identical to those found on Windows 95 and Windows NT 4.0.
 Color screens were also supported and manufacturers raced to release the first color H/PC.
 The first to market was Hewlett Packard with the HP 620LX.
 Windows CE 2.0 also supported a broader range of CPU architectures.
 Programs could be also installed directly in the OS by double clicking on CAB files.
 Due to the nature of the ROMs that contained the operating system, users were not able to flash their devices with the newer operating system.
 Instead manufacturers released upgrade ROMs that users had to physically install in their devices, after removing the previous version.
 This would usually wipe the data on the device and present the user with the setup wizard upon first boot.

 In November 1999, it was reported that Microsoft was planning to rename Windows CE to Windows Powered.
 This name only appeared in brand in Handheld PC 2000 and a build of Windows 2000 Advanced Server for network-attached storage devices (which bears no relation to Windows CE).
 Various Windows CE 3.0 products announced at CES 2001 were also marketed with the "Windows Powered" umbrella name.